 - Changing friends or cliques.
 Middle school can be a tension-filled environment.
 Bullies emerge.
 Fights with friends can affect schoolwork, and one-time allies may become enemies.
 Times may be tough.
 Know that peer groups can evolve, and keep an eye on new faces that may influence your child.

 - Dealing with peer pressure.
 On a daily basis, your middle schooler probably asks himself, What's cool?
 Doubts hatch, and he may abandon things he used to like because they aren't "in."
 All this adds up to a lot of time worrying about image and striving to fit in.
 This, in turn, can easily affect his concentration, especially if he faces pressure on a day-to-day basis during school hours.
-Reinforce the idea that he is a wonderful individual, and should do the things that make him happy, not the things that are popular and make him uncomfortable.
+Reinforce the idea that he is a wonderful individual, and should do the things that make him happy, not those that, though popular, make him uncomfortable.

 - Forming beliefs.
 With so much information flying at your child, don't be surprised if she starts forming her own opinions, in every aspect from politics to the environment, from religion to vegetarianism.
 Have a solid foundation for communicating at home.
 Ask her to tell you why she feels the way she does when she's passionate about an issue.
 If you keep an open mind, you'll learn a lot!

 - Having boyfriends/girlfriends.
-Middle school begins the time-honored tradition of dating.
+Middle school is the time where kids may begin dating.
 Of course, this term is used quite loosely, as kids this age don't do much more than hang out and instant-message each other.
 Developing crushes and acting on them is an important part of socialization that will be more refined come high school.
 However, these flirtations certainly take time away from schoolwork, and if you notice that your preteen has a case of puppy love, take the time to talk about it and offer advice and support.

 Why Is School So Different?